Machine Learning based Pointing Models for Radio/Sub-millimeter Telescopes: The pointing model

 Even the brightest sub-mm/radio astrophysical sources in the Universe emit a signal that is much weaker than the emission from the Earth's atmosphere, which means that the signal is hidden in the noise and needs to be extracted using long integrations and modulation techniques.
 Therefore, astronomers must know that the pointing is accurate before initiating a long integration on the source.

 The pointing model at APEX consists of two steps: (i) an analytical model calibrated to specific sources, and (ii) additional pointing corrections performed at regular intervals based on recently observed pointing offsets (difference between input coordinates and the observed coordinates of the source).
+This pointing model is implemented as part of the APEX control system (APECS) \cite{APECS2006}.
 The analytical model consists of fitting multiple terms to the many measurements of the pointing offset.
 These terms include geometric terms motivated by the mechanical structure or terms related to, for example, temperature measurements.
 The fitted terms are used for $1$-$2$ months, while the model runs in the background adjusting all input coordinates.
 The additional pointing corrections (step (ii)) are performed by the observers every $1$-$2$ hours during science observations and/or before observing a new target.

 During operations, astronomical observatories adopt the local Altitude-Azimuth (AltAz) coordinate system to indicate the position of a source on the sky.
 The sky can be represented as the internal surface of an imaginary sphere that encloses the Earth, the so-called Celestial sphere.
 On this surface, one can draw the two perpendicular great circles that are used as a reference in the AltAz system: the local horizon and the local meridian.
 The position of each point on the celestial sphere can then be determined through two angular coordinates: the Azimuth (Az) and the Elevation (El).
 The azimuth is the horizontal coordinate, ranging from 0$^{\circ}$ to 360$^{\circ}$, usually defined to increase from South to North moving towards East.
 The Elevation (or altitude) is the vertical coordinate that measures the angular distance of a point from the horizon, and it varies from 0$^{\circ}$ to 90$^{\circ}$, where a source at elevation 0$^{\circ}$ is on the horizon, and at 90$^{\circ}$ is at Zenith (vertical above the observer).